AruniMishra/aws/awsTutorial/AWS.md

 - A function can use up to 5 layers at a time.

+- A runtime is a program that runs a Lambda function’s handler method when the function is invoked.
+You can include a runtime in your function’s deployment package in the form of an executable file named bootstrap

 ## Elastic Beanstalk

 - configuration files are YAML- or JSON-formatted documents with a .config file extension that you place in a folder named .ebextensions and deploy in your application source bundle-as the healthcheckurl.yaml file should be renamed to healthcheckurl.config file and placed in the .ebextensions directory to be picked up by Elastic Beanstalk.